intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Overview.md

 `400` | Bad Request | The client specified an invalid argument.
 `401` | Unauthorized | The client does not have sufficient permission.
 `404` | Not Found | The resource was not found.
+`415` | Unsupported Media Type | The requested Accept header type is not supported.
 `500` | Internal Server Error | The server encountered an unexpected condition.

 ---